rwcitek/A_Gental_Introduction_to_BNF/slides/250_regular.md

   * Union
   * Intersection
   *  Complement
-- Concatenation or repitition "*"
+- Concatenation or epitition  "*"
 - Reversal

 Note, the last one is not called for much in Regular Expressions